Kapitsa–Dirac effect

-The Kapitza–Dirac effect is a quantum mechanical effect consisting of the diffraction of matter by a standing wave of light.
+The Kapitza–Dirac effect is a quantum mechanical effect consisting of the diffraction of matter by a standing wave of light, in complete analogy to the diffraction of light by a periodic grating, but with the role of matter and light reversed.

 The effect was first predicted as the diffraction of electrons from a standing wave of light by Paul Dirac and Pyotr Kapitsa (or Peter Kapitza) in 1933.
 The effect relies on the wave–particle duality of matter as stated by the de Broglie hypothesis in 1924.
+The matter-wave diffraction by a standing wave of light was first observed using a beam of neutral atoms.
+Later, the Kapitza-Dirac effect as originally proposed was observed in 2001.

-Explanation
+Overview

 In 1924, French physicist Louis de Broglie postulated that matter exhibits a wave-like nature given by:

-where λ is the particle wavelength, h is the Planck constant, and p is the particle momentum.
+where h is the Planck constant, and p is the particle's momentum, and λ is the wavelength of the matter wave.

 From this, it follows that interference effects between particles of matter will occur.
-This forms the basis of the Kapitza–Dirac effect.
+This forms the basis of the Kapitza–Dirac effec: the diffraction of matter wave due to a standing wave of light.